TRaposio/algorithm-formula/README.md

 <img src="img/Modello_base_tutto.png" width=550>

 The distribution of residuals is centered in 0.<br>
-Not all DVs are significant, but the F-test suggests that we can reject the hyptohesis of all $\beta_i$ being 0.<br>
+Not all DVs are significant, but the F-statistic suggests that we can reject the hyptohesis of all $\beta_i$ being 0.<br>
 $R^2$ and $R^2_{adj}$ are good and the residual standard error is 0.1255.<br>
 This is already a good predicition, but there are still ways to improve it.